JustinHWatts/Vending-Machine/README.md

 # Vending-Machine
 Java program which simulates a vending machine and depicts use of new class objects and use cases/sequence diagrams

-1. Open Vending Machine program via that /src/VendingMachineDrive.java file.
+1. Open Vending Machine program via the /src/VendingMachineDrive.java file.

 2. A user interface should display the products available within the vending machine as well as their prices and selection codes.
 Use this when making product selection and determining